DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 This is more of a mixed bag.

-While, the commercial systems you are more-or-less guaranteed support, replacement for faulty items, etc., the catch is that depending on where you are in the world and where the manufacturer is, there can be long turnarounds to get that support.
+With commercial systems you are more-or-less guaranteed quality support, replacement for faulty items, etc. The catch is that depending on where you are in the world and where the manufacturer is, there can be long turnarounds to get that support.
 Even longer to get replacements or repairs.

-Because the |DCC-EX| team are located world-wide, there is usually someone that can help you within a few hours.
+Because members of the |DCC-EX| team are located world-wide, there is usually someone that can help you within a few hours on our `Discord Server <https://discord.gg/sWNPUsg8>`_.

-In terms of replacement/repairs, unless you purchased through one of our resellers, it is up to you to deal with this side of the process.
+However, in terms of replacement/repairs, unless you purchased through one of our resellers, it is up to you to deal with this side of the process.
 The positive is that, if you wish, the costs are so low that you can keep spares of most items and still be well under the total cost of a commercial system.

 |hr-dashed|